priestd09/corda/docs/source/key-concepts-consensus.rst

 .. image:: resources/uniqueness-consensus.png

 To prevent this, a valid transaction proposal must also achieve uniqueness consensus.
-Uniqueness consensus is requirement that none of the inputs to a proposed transaction have been consumed in a previous transaction.
+Uniqueness consensus is the requirement that none of the inputs to a proposed transaction have already been consumed in another transaction.

-If one or more of the inputs have already been consumed in a previous transaction, this is known as a *double spend*, and the transaction proposal is considered invalid.
+If one or more of the inputs have already been consumed in another transaction, this is known as a *double spend*, and the transaction proposal is considered invalid.

+Uniqueness consensus is provided by notaries.
+See :doc:`key-concepts-notaries` for more details.